romanmarkunas/blog-fibers-intro/blog/blog-fibers-intro.md

 #### Does this all come for free?

 Unfortunately no. This quick blog post does not highlight some important details needed in order for example code to work.
-Since Java does not have language support for coroutines, some joggling is needed.
+Since Java does not have language support for coroutines, some joggling is needed to successfully utilize Quasar coroutines.

 First, in order for coroutines to work compiled Java bytecode must be instrumented (changed).
-This is why if you try to launch tests directly via IntelliJ IDEA, Eclipse or other JUnit runner you will get
+This is why if you try to launch tests directly via IDE or other JUnit runner you will get
 ```
 java.lang.IllegalArgumentException: Fiber class
 com.romanmarkunas.blog.fibers.intro.server.SlowApplicationTest$1 has